runicscribe/worldbuilding-docs/dae-machina/culture/organizations/free_cities.md

 The Kenford guard is responsible for policing, security, customs, and taxation throughout the city.
 They report directly to the city's ruler.
 Their uniforms consist of a red-dyed leather surcoat with silver detailing and a cloak - grey for regular guards, grey with red trim for lieutenants, and red for captains.
 This has earned them the moniker "Greycloaks".

-The guard includes a disproportionate number of magical adepts, with most of the force having at least some magical talent, and almost half being skilled mages.
+The guard includes a significant number of magical adepts, with most of the force having at least some magical talent, and almost half being skilled mages.
 The adepts among the guard wield arcane staves capped in sky-blue crystal in place of spears.

 ## Others